 With its Part 2 Application, a Qualified Bidder will be required to submit indicative offers and to post prebid security sufficient for their indicative offers.
 A Qualified Bidder provides two indicative offers for each auction that the Qualified Bidder is applying to participate in: one indicative offer at the minimum starting prices for the products in the auction, and one indicative offer at the maximum starting prices for the products in the auction.
 An indicative offer specifies for each product in the auction the number of tranches that the Qualified Bidder is willing to serve for that product.
 Thus, the indicative offer at the minimum starting prices in the auction specifies the number of tranches that the Qualified Bidder is willing to serve for each product in the auction at the minimum starting price for the product.
-The indicative offer at the maximum starting prices in the auction at the minimum starting price for the product.
-The indicative offer at the maximum starting prices in the auction specifies the number of tranches that the Qualified Bidder is willing to serve for each product in the auction at the maximum starting price for the product.
-The indicative offer at the maximum starting price for each product in the auction at the maximum starting price for the product.
+The indicative offer at the maximum starting prices in the auction at the maximum starting price for the product.
 For each product in the auction, the number of tranches specified in the indicative offer at the minimum starting price cannot exceed the number of tranches specified in the indicative offer at the maximum starting price.

 Indicative offers are important in two respects.
 First, the Independent Evaluator may use the indicative offers to inform the setting of the starting price for each product (i.e., round 1 announced price).
-Second, the total number of tranches in the Qualified Bidder's indicative offer at the maximum starting prices is used to determine the Qualified Bidder's initial eligibility (i.e., the maximum total number of tranches the Qualified Bidder can bid across all products in round 1 of the auction): the Qualified Bidder's indicative offer at the maximum starting prices.
+Second, the total number of tranches in the Qualified Bidder's indicative offer at the maximum starting prices is used to determine the Qualified Bidder's initial eligibility (i.e., the maximum total number of tranches the Qualified Bidder can bid across all products in round 1 of the auction): the Qualified Bidder's initial eligibility is set to the total number of tranches across all products in the Qualified Bidder's indicative offer at the maximum starting prices.
 During the auction, bidders are free to switch their tranches among products in response to changes in announced prices (subject to any bidding restrictions).
 However, a bidder will never be able to bid a total number of tranches across products that exceeds the bidder's initial eligibility.
-Thus, the number of tranches for each product in the Qualified Bidder can bid on a particular product, but the total number of tranches across all products in the indicative offer at the maximum starting prices does not limit the number of tranches the Qualified Bidder can bid on a particular product, but the total number of tranches across all products in the indicative offer at the maximum starting prices does not limit the number of tranches the Qualified Bidder can bid on a particular product, but the total number of tranches across all products in the indicative offer at the maximum starting prices must be equal to the Qualified Bidder's desired initial eligibility across all products in the auction.
+Thus, the number of tranches for each product in the Qualified Bidder's indicative offer at the maximum starting prices does not limit the number of tranches the Qualified Bidder can bid on a particular product, but the total number of tranches across all products in the indicative offer at the maximum starting prices must be equal to the Qualified Bidder's desired initial eligibility across all products in the auction.

-Restrictions on the Indicative Offer: Load Cap
+Restrictions on the Indicative Offer: Load Cap and Credit-Based Tranche Cap

 Each Qualified Bidder will be subject to a load cap that limits the number of tranches the bidder can bid on and win.
 Thus, the Qualified Bidder's indicative offer at the maximum starting prices across all products in the auction is not allowed to exceed the load cap.
-The load cap will be 50 percent for fixed-price products and 75 percent for hourly-price products on an aggregated load basis across all products in each auction such that no bidder may bid on and win more tranches than the load cap.
+The load cap will be 4050.75 percent for fixed-price products and 75 percent for hourly-price products on an aggregated load basis across all products in each auction such that no bidder may bid on and win more tranches than the load cap.
 The load cap will be implemented by ensuring that each bidder's initial eligibility does not exceed the load cap in an auction.